Frequently Asked Questions

 All information on payments and payment plans can be found on the enrolments page of this site.

-Can I buy the Adobe Creative Suite at Student rates?
+Can I subscribe to the Adobe Creative Cloud at Student rates?

-Students in Australia, NZ, Asia Pacific (excluding Japan) and Europe are eligible to receive the Student discount for the Adobe Creative Suite (CS6 or The Creative Cloud) package required to complete this course.
+Students in Australia, NZ, Asia Pacific (excluding Japan), Europe and the United States are eligible to receive the Student discount for the Adobe Creative Cloud required to complete this course.

-Intensive Foundation Course and CUA40715 Certificate IV in Design require: Creative Suite (CS6 or The Creative Cloud) - Illustrator, Photoshop, InDesign and Acrobat Pro.
+Intensive Foundation Course and CUA40715 Certificate IV in Design require: Adobe Creative Cloud - Illustrator, Photoshop, InDesign and Acrobat Pro DC.

-Web Design require: : Adobe Illustrator, Photoshop, InDesign, Acrobat Pro and Fireworks.
-CS6 or The Creative Cloud
+Web Design requires: Illustrator, Photoshop, InDesign, Acrobat Pro DC from the Adobe Creative Cloud.

 What is the criteria for enrolling?